Cantera/cantera-website/posts/gsoc-2020-blog-3.md

     - Declared in **Integrator.h**, line 237 (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/include/cantera/numerics/Integrator.h#L237))
     - Implemented in **ODE_integrators.cpp**, line 13 (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/src/numerics/ODE_integrators.cpp#L13))

 The header files of different `Integrator` implementations are included near the top of **ODE_integrators.cpp** (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/src/numerics/ODE_integrators.cpp#L8)).
-Cantera only includes one type of `Integrator` by default, the SUNDIALS `CVODES` ODE solver, which automatically installs alongside Cantera.
-Because `CVODES` was written in C, the `CVodesIntegrator` C++ wrapper is used to access the solver:
+Cantera only includes one type of `Integrator` by default, the `CVODES` ODE solver, which automatically installs alongside Cantera. `CVODES` is an externally developed and maintained solver, a part of @LLNL's SUNDIALS library.
+If you're interested in learning more specific details about how `CVODES` actually solves an ODE system, I recommend that you read through the [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf) for detailed documentation and explanation of the module.
+Note that `ReactorNet` configures `CVODES` to solve via Backward Differentiation Formulas (see [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf), section 2.1), based on linear system solutions provided by the SUNDIALS `SUNLinSol_LapackDense` module (see [`CVODES` User Guide](https://computing.llnl.gov/sites/default/files/public/cvs_guide.pdf), section 10.7).

+Because `CVODES` is written in C, the `CVodesIntegrator` C++ wrapper is used to access the solver:

 - ***Class `CVodesIntegrator`***: A C++ wrapper class for `CVODES`. ([Documentation](https://cantera.org/documentation/docs-2.4/doxygen/html/d9/d6b/classCantera_1_1CVodesIntegrator.html))
     - Declared in **CVodesIntegrator.h**, line 25 (see this on [GitHub](https://github.com/Cantera/cantera/blob/cf1c0816e7d535a1fc385063aebb8b8e93a85233/include/cantera/numerics/CVodesIntegrator.h#L25))